ChapelR/ggz/API.md

 The engine emits several events.
 Most of these are emitted on the `document`, or bubble up to the `document`, so that's the best place to listen for them.

+### `:scene-loaded`

+Triggered when all assets for a scene have finished preloading.
+Creating a new `Scene` instance starts the preloading process.

 ### `:sprite-render`

 Event properties: